Michelle Malanca Frey

 Prior to this, as Vice President at the World Green Building Council, Michelle led collaborative, global initiatives and campaigns to accelerate the uptake of sustainable buildings and address climate change.
 As Technical Director at the Green Building Council of Australia, she chaired multi-stakeholder processes to develop green building rating tools and transform the real estate industry.
 As part of her own consultancy, she worked with public, private, nonprofit, and multilateral organizations around the world, developing green building rating systems and integrating sustainability initiatives into large real estate projects and portfolios.
 She has spoken at dozens of conferences in the US, Australia, South Africa, Kenya, Canada, and throughout Latin America.

 Prior to joining ULI, Natalie worked in the New York office of HR&A Advisors, an economic development and real estate consulting firm as the Director of Marketing and Business Development.
 Prior to HR&A, she lived in Los Angeles and was the Marketing and Business Development Manager at SWA Group, an international landscape architecture and urban design firm.

 Julie joined the Urban Land Institute San Francisco in 2016.
-At ULI SF, Julie supports the Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, the UrbanPlan Committee, and NEXT Committee to plan, manage, and execute high-quality programming.
+At ULI SF, Julie supports the Bay Area Programs Committee, Silicon Valley Programs Committee, San Francisco Programs Committee, the Women’s Leadership Initiative, the UrbanPlan Committee, NEXT Committee, Technical Assistance for Communities Committee, and Diversity, Equity, and Inclusion Committee to plan, manage, and execute high-quality programming.

 Casey Pond joined ULI San Francisco in November 2017, allowing her to continue to explore her interest in nonprofit work and passion for the environment and sustainable land use and development.
 As an Associate, Casey supports the work of ULI SF’s members and initiatives.